krzemienski/awesome-from-stars/README.md

 * [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for better planning and executing software development tasks with your AI agents.
 * [agi-inc/agent-protocol](https://github.com/agi-inc/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.
 * [steipete/agent-rules](https://github.com/steipete/agent-rules): Rules and Knowledge to work better with agents such as Claude Code or Cursor
+* [muratcankoylan/Agent-Skills-for-Context-Engineering](https://github.com/muratcankoylan/Agent-Skills-for-Context-Engineering): A comprehensive collection of Agent Skills for context engineering, multi-agent architectures, and production agent systems.
+Use when building, optimizing, or debugging agent systems that require effective context management.
 * [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta): The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM observability all in one place.
 * [coder/agentapi](https://github.com/coder/agentapi): HTTP API for Claude Code, Goose, Aider, Gemini, Amp, and Codex
 * [humanlayer/agentcontrolplane](https://github.com/humanlayer/agentcontrolplane): ACP is the Agent Control Plane - a distributed agent scheduler optimized for simplicity, clarity, and control.
 It is designed for outer-loop agents that run without supervision, and make asynchronous tool calls like requesting human feedback on key operations.
 Full MCP support.